saman65/recruiting-test/README.md

 It uses a regular expression (/^[a-zA-Z0-9]+$/) to match only alphanumeric characters.
 If the username contains any non-alphanumeric characters, an alert is shown, and the function returns false to prevent form submission.

+######CommentPage class
+The pagination functions and markup inside the index.php file were transfered to a class called CommentPage.
+The an instance of the class were created was created in index.php. getPageNumber(): string: Retrieves the current page number. calculateStartingId(): Calculates the starting ID in the table for retrieving comments. calculatePageCount(): Calculates the total number of pages based on the number of comments and items per page. getComments(): array: Retrieves the comments from the database. generateCommentMarkup(array $comments): Generates HTML markup for displaying comments. generatePageNumbers(): Generates HTML markup for displaying page numbers. closeConnection(): Closes the database connection.